exercism/cli/CONTRIBUTING.md

 ## Manual Testing against Exercism

-If you want to test your changes while doing your everyday exorcism work you could do:
+To test your changes while doing everyday Exercism work you can build using the following instructions.
+Any name may be used for the binary (e.g. `testercism`) - by using a name other than `exercism` you can have different profiles under `~/.config` and avoid possibly damaging your real Exercism submissions, or test different tokens, etc.

 On Unices:

-- `cd $GOPATH/src/github.com/exercism/cli/exercism && go build -o exercism main.go && mv exercism ~/bin`
+- `cd $GOPATH/src/github.com/exercism/cli/exercism && go build -o testercism main.go && mv testercism ~/bin`

 On Windows:

+- `cd /d %GOPATH%\src\github.com\exercism\cli`
+- `go build -o testercism.exe exercism\main.go`
-- ??
-TODO
+- TODO where would a Windows developer put the binary?

 ### Building for All Platforms